Club: Paris Saint-Germain FC | Opening: 1972 | Capacity: 48,527 seats

 Tickets for PSG games can be bought online, by phone 32 75, or at the PSG service point at Parc des Princes.

-Paris Saint-Germain have seen a steep rise in attendances since the 2011-12 season, and have also started to sell out occasionally.
-For most matches tickets should be easily available in pre-sale though.
+Paris Saint-Germain have seen a steep rise in attendances since the 2011-12 season, and increasingly sell out.
+However, for most matches tickets will be easily available if bought in advance.

 Ticket prices depend on the opponent, but for a regular match typically range from €35.00 for a seat in one of the corners to €100.00 for a good seat at the main stand, though seats at the main stand also go for €55.00.
 Prices get increased for high-profile matches.